arcanis/eslint-plugin-arca/docs/rules/melted-constructs.md

-# Force 'else' branchs to be melted with compatible constructps (melted-constructs)
+# Force 'else' branchs to be melted with compatible constructs (melted-constructs)

 ## Rule Details

+The "compatible constructs" are `if`, `while`, `do`, `switch`, `try`, and `with`.

+Not melting the `else` branch is allowed if the last statement of the `if` branch is also a compatible construct (in such a case, it is assumed that you may want your code to look similar).

 The following patterns are considered warnings: